 - Almond milk

-You can enjoy this healthy chia pudding for breakfast or an afternoon snack.
-This recipe makes four servings and is a great healthy breakfast for toddlers and kids.
+You can enjoy this chia pudding recipe for weight loss at breakfast or as an afternoon snack.
+This anti-inflammatory chia pudding makes four servings and is a great healthy breakfast for gestational diabetes, weight loss, and insulin resistance.

-If your single or a family of two, make the chia pudding in a glass jar with a lid so that you have a pre-prepped healthy chia pudding for a later date.
+If you are single or a family of two, make the chia pudding in a glass jar with a lid so that you have a pre-prepped healthy chia pudding for a later date.

 I love making this blueberry chia pudding ahead of time to have a healthy breakfast to grab on the go because mornings can be busy.
-Having a pre-made easy and healthy breakfast is a huge time saver for busy parents with kids to get ready or a job to head off to.
+Having a pre-made easy and healthy breakfast is a huge time saver for busy parents with kids to get ready or a full-time job.
+Life, in general, these days can be busy for everyone.

 This blueberry chia pudding recipe is also great for weight loss, improving insulin sensitivity, and reducing inflammation.
 The chia seeds are an excellent source of anti-inflammatory omega-three fats and plant-based protein.

-Blueberries are an antioxidant-rich fruit high in anthocyanins, which is a potent antioxidant with so many health benefits.
+Blueberries are an antioxidant-rich fruit high in anthocyanins, which is a potent antioxidant to reduce insulin resistance.
+The ability of blueberries to improve insulin sensitivity is why this blueberry chia pudding is great for people with diabetes.

 Eating blueberries can also help to prevent fatty liver, insulin resistance, and type 2 diabetes.
 There are so many health benefits from eating this chia seed pudding with blueberries.